 Your operatives might not be as strong as you would have liked them to be by now, as their progress has been delayed by the Maintenance, but that's what the compensation is for.

-I suppose the question many players will ask is whether the maintenance compensation is enough such that the compensation puts your account in a better or worse place than if you had actually been able to play for those 66 days.
+Beyond just being an apology for the game being offline for so long, I suppose the question many players will ask is whether the maintenance compensation is enough such that the compensation puts your account in a better or worse place than if you had actually been able to play for those 66 days.

 The answer for a lot of players is that it doesn't matter, as the censorship changes everything anyway.